The Bristol Model: an abyss called a Cohen real: In search for better grounds

 The construction as described by the Bristol group assumed $V=L$ for the ground model.
 Reviewing the details of the construction given in this paper, we can see that only three assumptions were actually used in the construction: $\GCH$, $\square^*_\lambda$ for singular $\lambda$ (or rather, the existence of permutable scales), and global choice.
 These three assumptions hold in much richer models than just $L$.
 They hold in any of the $\GCH$-preserving forcing extensions of $L$; and in canonical inner models of large cardinals like $L[U]$, or other extender based models.

 Let $T$ denote $\ZFC+\GCH+\forall\lambda(\cf(\lambda)<\lambda\rightarrow\square^*_\lambda)$.\footnote{We can omit global choice from the assumption by the following argument: pass to the model of von Neumann--G\"odel--Bernays set theory by taking definable classes, add a generic global choice function without adding sets, repeat the construction, and now forget about the additional classes.}\textsuperscript{,}\footnote{The role of $\GCH$ is slightly trickier.
 It seems that it can be omitted in favor of allowing ``gaps'' in the cardinals used for each step of the construction.
-This, however, might cause sets to be added to low-ranked levels in an uncontrolled way.} Then what we actually showed in this paper so far is that if $V\models T$, and $c$ is a Cohen generic real over $V$, then there is a Bristol model intermediate to $V$ and $V[c]$.
+This, however, might cause sets to be added to low-ranked levels in an uncontrolled way.
+However, its use in the proof that permutable scales exist for inaccessible cardinals can also be reduced to $\mathfrak b_\lambda=\lambda^+$ which is known to be consistent with the failure of $\CH$ at $\lambda$.} Then what we actually showed in this paper so far is that if $V\models T$, and $c$ is a Cohen generic real over $V$, then there is a Bristol model intermediate to $V$ and $V[c]$.
 Of course, the real challenge is to preserve information from $V$ to Bristol models over $V$.

 The following is an immediate corollary from the construction and \autoref{thm:alpha sets}. \begin{theorem} Let $\kappa$ be a large cardinal whose property is defined by $\alpha$-sets for a fixed $\alpha<\kappa$ and is preserved under forcings of rank $<\kappa$.
 Then $\kappa$ preserves the property when moving to the Bristol model. \end{theorem} \begin{corollary} If $\kappa$ is strong (characterized by the existence of extenders), measurable, Ramsey, weakly compact, Mahlo, inaccessible, then it also has the property in the Bristol model. \end{corollary} One could argue that the correct definition of measurable, or even weakly compact, is using elementary embedding.
-These properties are also preserved when moving to the Bristol model, but this requires additional work and will be covered in a future project joint with Yair Hayut.
+We are optimistic about the conjecture that these embeddings extend to the Bristol model, if they exist in the ground model, in a way ``visible'' to the Bristol model.
+This should be provable by extending the work of the author with Yair Hayut on lifting elementary embeddings to symmetric extensions from \cite{Hayut-Karagila:2018}.